logeshwaranb1106/Machine-Learning-handwritten-notes/README.md

 # 🧠 Machine Learning Handwritten Notes

 Welcome to **Machine-Learning-handwritten-notes** — a concise, human-friendly collection of handwritten notes covering the fundamentals and advanced concepts of Machine Learning.
-These notes are designed for students, self-learners, and practitioners who prefer visual and intuitive understanding over lengthy text.
+These notes are designed for students, self-learners, and practitioners who prefer visual and intuitive understanding over lengthy texts.

 ---